|My Trading Performance in R|

 I am open about my trading by:

-Check My Trading PerformanceMy trading log supports below performance graph.
+Check My Trading PerformanceMy trading log supports the above performance graph.
 You can find every trade in my trading log.
-I track my performance in R. To learn what R is, check out this article.
+I track my performance in R. To learn what R is, check out this post.

 Learn My Way of TradingBecoming a trader is a process.
 And although some people have a natural ability to be successful in trading, most others do not have this.

 I believe anyone can learn to trade the markets.